Roopaish/Flutter-RoadMap/README.md

 **[⬆ Back to Index](#4)**

-- ### Maintain Widgets
+- ### Extracting Widgets

-Extract Widgets

 Extracting Widgets makes the code readable but can also boost some performance in some cases.
 Eg: If certain number of widgets depends on MediaQuery, it is good to make a separate widget containing those widgets.

 Builder Methods